Persian silk tree: care, flowering & overwintering of Albizia julibrissin

 • Peat-free & organic soil: CO2-saving composition

-The Persian silk tree copes well with occasionally dry soils.
-It is only essential to provide additional water during dry periods to newly planted specimens.
-It is best to water container-grown Persian silk trees as soon as the top layer of substrate is completely dry, but no later than when the silk tree leaves fold or curl.
+Persian silk trees cope well with dry soil from time to time.
+You only need to provide additional water during dry periods to newly planted trees.
+Water Persian silk trees in containers as soon as the top layer of soil is completely dry, or if you notice the leaves start to fold or curl.

-Especially when growing a Persian silk tree in a pot, annual pruning in the spring is useful.
-This allows you to adjust the shape as desired and somewhat limit the size.
-Freely planted specimens can be trained to shrubby growth by pruning.
+Annual pruning in the spring can be useful, especially when growing a Persian silk tree in a pot.
+It allows you to adjust the shape as desired and somewhat limit the size.
+Persian silk trees planted in the ground can be trained to grow more shrub-like by pruning.
 This mainly involves the removal of long, troublesome shoots.

 Small Persian silk tree